songster-sa/aws-developer-associate-notes/readme.md

 - Users, roles, groups, policy document (json), secret key and access key
 - Roles - provide permissions to resources / services
 - multi factor authentication
+    - for root account SMS MFA is NOT supported (Virtual MFA, Hardware MFA and U2F are supported)
 - **ARN**
 - policies
     - inline - embedded in user/role/group
     - managed - aws managed - can be reused - cannot be customised
     - customised - you create - only resides in your account
 - IAM policy simulator - to test policies before production
+- IAM Policy
+    - principal - person or application - whom the policy is applicable for
+    - resource - objects that policy covers
+    - variables - placeholders - help in single policy behaving differently for each user
+    - condition - for when the policy should be effective
 - **cross account access** can be configured to give user of 1 account access to stuff of another account
+- not for code commit

 ## Amazon Cognito - web identity federation
 - used for larger companies
 - cognito is ID broker - it provides seamless experience across all devices
 - types
     - user pools - JWT - manage sign-in and sign-up
-    - identity pool - STS (security token service) API - create unique identities for users and authenticate them with web ID provider
+    - identity pool - STS (security token service) API
+        - create unique identities for users and authenticate them with web ID provider
+        - only temporary access
     - aws credentials - mapped to IAM role
 - SMPS - system manager parameter store - to store credentials
+    - can store but cannot rotate
 - **API call - STS assume-role-with-web-identity**
 - **user authenticates with FB - FB gives ID token - then use this token to get temp creds via cognito**
 - cognito provides features -